ayaz-amin/Sparse-Representations-Research-Paper/README.md

-# Sparse-Representations-Research-Paper
+# Sparse is the new dense: improved generalization in neural network classifiers without retraining
-My research paper
+My first ever research paper.
+I go into the benefits of sparse representations in neural networks.